rgrcnh/cisco_virl_cluster_bare_metal/README.md

 5 - reboot the controller and check if eth0, eth1, eth2, eth3 and eth4 are all up.

-6 - Follow the Cisco/Virl [Cluste configuration Manual](http://virl-dev-innovate.cisco.com/virl.cluster.php), and stop at step 12 of "Customizing the Compute Node" section.
+6 - Follow the Cisco/Virl [Cluster configuration Manual](http://virl-dev-innovate.cisco.com/virl.cluster.php), and stop at step 12 of "Customizing the Compute Node" section.

 7 - Use the following configuration on computer1 for /etc/network/interfaces.
 Change your IP external address, mask, gateway and DNSs, according your LAN.